 Public Health England have published a new strategy to cut childhood and adult obesity which includes a challenge to the food industry to reduce calories in popular products by 20 per cent by 2024.
-As a school we look to reinforce the messages about making the right choices that lead to better health.
+As a school we look to reinforce the messages about making the right choices that lead to better health and wellbeing.

-We aim for all or students to become competent in a range of cooking techniques, to be able to use a range of electrical equipment and to be aware of taste and texture, how to combine and adapt ingredients and recipes when required, to be able apply the Principles of Nutrition and understand the source and seasonality of food.
+We aim for all of our students to become competent in a range of cooking techniques, to be able to use a range of electrical equipment, to be aware of taste and texture of how to combine and adapt ingredients and recipes when required, to be able apply the principles of nutrition and to understand the source and seasonality of food.

 Year 7 and 9

-Students are taught how to cook and apply basic Principles of Nutrition and Healthy Eating to a number of different dishes.
-Dishes are chosen to build on skills and confidence allowing expression, instilling a love of cooking and as a crucial life skill, cook a repertoire of predominantly savoury dishes so that they can feed themselves and others a healthy and varied diet, understanding where our food comes from- ‘source’- and when it is available - ‘seasonality’-
+Students are taught how to cook and apply basic principles of nutrition and healthy eating to a number of different dishes.
+Dishes are chosen to build on skills and confidence allowing expression, instilling a love of cooking and a recognition of it as a crucial life skill; they learn to cook a repertoire of predominantly savoury dishes so that they can feed themselves and others a healthy and varied diet, understanding where our food comes from - ('source') and when it is available - (‘seasonality’).

 Year 10 and 11

 The GCSE course investigates nutrition, diet and health throughout life and understanding nutritional needs when selecting recipes.
-Main Macro and Micronutrients, water, fibre in the diet.
-Factors affecting consumer choice; food provenance, source and supply.
-Food science, sensory properties and food safety.
+Students learn about factors affecting consumer choice; food provenance, source and supply, food science, sensory properties and food safety.
 A variety of practical skills are developed whilst investigating the science behind cooking and understanding how to judge and manipulate sensory properties.
 We have chef demonstrations and aim to visit restaurants that cook from scratch, using seasonal foods.

 The course is made up of 3 units:

-Task 1: Food Investigation task is worth 15% of the course and you will be required to research and investigate the chemical and functional properties of food, task released early September.
+Task 1: The Food Investigation task is worth 15% of the course and students will be required to research and investigate the chemical and functional properties of food; a task is released early September.

-Task 2: Food Preparation task is worth 35% of the course and you will be required to research and investigate the influence of lifestyle, age and culinary traditions when developing a menu and completing dishes for the task.
-Approximately 20 hours of work with 3 hours to prepare, cook and serve a 3 course meal, task released early November.
+Task 2: The Food Preparation task is worth 35% of the course and students will be required to research and investigate the influence of lifestyle, age and culinary traditions when developing a menu and completing dishes for the task.
+Approximately 20 hours of work is utilised with 3 hours to prepare, cook and serve a 3 course meal; a task is released early November.

 Year 7 and 9